readsettings/node-readsettings/README.md

-# node-readsettings
+# ReadSettings

- ReadSettings for NodeJS.
+Easily manage a configuration file for your application.